kalle07/SmartTaskTool/README.md

 <br>

 Further work:
-Iam on it to implement to save a config-file for reuse... all its not that easy for me ;)
+* Iam on it to implement to save a config-file for reuse... all its not that easy for me ;)
 <br>
+* Iam on implement AMD GPU (need help with librehardware, I have all I need only how looks like the list, would be nice if you can help)

 Hints:
 Drive threshold 2MB (this means that only larger actions are displayed)